servactory/servactory.com/docs/guide/configuration.md

 # Configuration

-Services are configured through the `configuration` method, which can be placed, for example, in the base class.
+Configure services via the `configuration` method, typically placed in the base class.

 ## Configuration examples